hugeandbulk/kumar/questions.md

 UTF-8 encoding is preferable to UTF-16 on the majority of websites, because it uses less memory.
 Recall that UTF-8 encodes each ASCII character in just one byte.
 UTF-16 must encode these same characters in either two or four bytes.

+How to set UTF-8 encoding in shell script?

+export LANG=C. UTF-8 or export LANG=en_AU.
+UTF-8 etc..
+You should then be able to write UTF-8 characters in the terminal, and include them in bash scripts.